Wednesday, August 8, 2018

 The dump_all configuration has the tail PIDs for wind resistance.
 Again, the software of this drone is a technology of convergence between utility drones and racing drones with single-rotor's physical endurance.
 The dump_all configuration is shared between the racing drone and the utility drone.
 The tabulation gives temperature 0.5th-order power to scale PIDs because tail PIDs control tail RPM with a 2nd-order power on thrust.
 To optimize tail stability for cinematic shots during low wind, set tail I=8*1.3=10.4, set tail D=35/1.2=29.2, and then adjust the single digit and decimal with temperature.

-In build notes https://nocomputerbutphone.blogspot.com/2018/09/converged-iot-platform-build-notes.html , we visually balanced the rotor for lower RPM 2607 to 0.03 grams precision, but the high 3150 RPM has imbalances not visible to the eyes.
+.
 The first thing to take care of is the tightness of the rotor grips.
 For consistency, we set the blade draping angle to ideally 90 degrees, as the video on the right shows.

 If the blades are over-tightened, imbalance easily results in mechanical vibration; if the grips are too loose, such as in the video on the right, the P-I ratio is different from usual and unpredictable.

-Going from 2650 to 3150 RPM requires fine-tuning the rotor with hand-tethered hovering.
+Going from 2650 to 3100 and higher RPM requires fine-tuning the rotor with hand-tethered hovering.
 Here the R/D test retained the original decal of the blades.
 And the tuning took 3 tries in the research process, as pictured below.
 First, I fixed the tremoring by cutting out a corner of a decal.
 When aggressively trimming the corner, it was over-corrected, and tremoring reoccurred.
 The balance was restored by cutting the corner of the other decal.
 Once the amount of taping was determined, all decals were removed, and the clear tape was put in place for the required balancing.
 The balancing progress during the research is the 4 pictured below from left to right.
 The conclusion is that one square centimeter of tape makes all the difference because the rotor is stretched by centrifugal force like a musical instrument wire, and the 3143 RPM is on one of the resonance frequencies of the device.
 The thickness of tape 0.002-0.003inch = 0.005-0.0075cm, weight (assuming density 1g/cm-square) 0.005-0.0075 grams.
 This means RPM3150 needs a precision balance of 1/100th of a gram.

 However, during multiple test builds, it was discovered that most builds could not achieve smooth balance and that blade swapping was needed.
 One of the successful blade pairings was pictured above on the right with a green checkmark.
 The 2 distinct symmetries, rotation and mirror, for balancing the rotors is diagramed here.